The VB Hygienique strap

 Original (NOS) VB Hygienique straps are still available with an asking price in the range of €100 to £150.
 One possible reason that they are still available is the fact that they do not fit bigger wrists.

 There was a similar design of adjustable NATO style strap available at the end of WW2, with a wider backing piece behind the watch, and an adjustable D buckle, but these are much harder to find.
 These have been seen at both 16mm and 18mm widths.
 We would welcome any information on this strap.
-The 18mm strap is shown below.
+The 18mm strap is shown below, with what looks like 6032 stamped on the strap.

 Here is the 16mm strap compared with a 16mm VB Hygienique strap.